kenmoini/teleprompter-1/README.md

 `content` | The content itself has been updated, and the Script client should reload.
 `position` | The scroll position should be reset to `y`, defaulting to `0` (top).
 `speed` | The scroll speed should be updated to `speed`, defaulting to `0` (stop).

+## Keyboard Input

+The following keys have been mapped to the various control options on the Control route.

+- **Left Arrow Key** - Decrease Speed
+- **Right Arrow Key** - Increase Speed
+- **Up Arrow Key** - Previous Section
+- **Down Arrow Key** - Next Section
+- **P** - Play/Pause
+- **Escape** - Stop/Start

+Personally I have the "Zoweetek Wireless Presenter with Mouse Functions and Red Laser" device and it works great.
+If you have another device that uses different keys, like maybe the actual Play/Stop media keys, it's easy to swap the input actuation:

+1. Grab your desired Key Code from https://keycode.info/
+2. Change lines 142+ to your desired input functions
+3. Present